RS-UCL/hr-albedo/README.md

 verification Report) and guidance on how to interpret the data (Product User Guide) are also available from the project webpage.

+# Install
+All required packages for this project is list here [requirements.txt](./requirements.txt)

 # Usage
 Basic configurations see here [config.yaml](./config.yaml)

+# how to run the hr-albedo retrieval
+Once the configuration file is ready, using the following command to run the albedo retrieval directly:

+**python main_albedo.py**